ValdezGabe/Class-Projects/Security/Bloom-Filter/README.md

 # Bloom Filter

 # Description
 This script builds a Bloom Filter to check for weak passwords.
 It loads bad passwords from rockyou.txt, then goes through each word in dictionary.txt to see if it might be in that set.
 If its a maybe, we write "maybe" to the output, if not, we write "no".
-Everything gets saved to output.txt.
 ## Requirements
 - You need both the murmurhash and bitarray libaries